 The user can manipulate people through weaving a story for them in the dream journal.
 To begin, the user douses their writing utensil of choice (such as their pen, quill, or finger) into a bottle of ink, which is then absorbed into it.
 Afterwards, they can spend a minute writing into the pages of the journal that creates a suggestion for a target, which they must communicate by the end.

 Exert your Mind (unless the target is asleep) and spend one minute.
 Select a Sapient target within 20 feet.
 You must use up a bottle of ink in order to activate this Effect.
 Your target cannot be engaged in Combat.
 Communicate a command to your target.
-Roll Charisma + Culture at Difficulty 6.
+Roll Charisma + Culture (10 dice) at Difficulty 6.
 The target may resist by rolling Mind at Difficulty 7.

 If the contested Outcome is positive, your target will be compelled to follow your command to their best understanding of the letter and spirit of the command until they have completed it or for your Contested Outcome in hours.
 You cannot issue another suggestion to the target until 10 minutes after they have completed the first command or 10 minutes after a failure.